rtCamp/Frappe-Manager/docs/reference/migrations.md

 Migrates the shared services and FM's own config.
 No bench version is touched, though a host-wide cutover (like the v0.21.0 rename) may rewrite bench files and briefly take every bench down, because the shared services are every bench's database and only route in.
 When already current it says so and exits 0.

+`--dry-run` prints that same plan (or the "already at vX" line above when there is nothing to do) and exits 0 without migrating or prompting -- including under `--non-interactive`, which the real run refuses without `--yes`.
+That makes it the scriptable way to ask "is a migration pending?" before deciding whether to run for real: check the printed line rather than the exit code, since a pending and an up-to-date host both exit 0. `fm migrate BENCH --dry-run` / `fm migrate all --dry-run` is the equivalent probe for the bench tier, below.

 ### Benches {#migrate-bench}

 ```bash